 Call 911 or emergency medical help or go to an emergency room if you or your child develops symptoms of anaphylaxis, such as difficulty breathing or a rapid, weak pulse.

-If symptoms of an allergic response are less severe, call your family doctor or pediatrician for an appointment.
+For less severe symptoms, call your family doctor or pediatrician.
 In some cases, you may be referred to a doctor who specializes in the diagnosis and treatment of allergic illness (allergist).

 What you can do

-- Write down any symptoms you or your child has had, and for how long.
+- Write down symptoms you or your child has had and for how long.
 Also note if you or your child has had a similar reaction to other foods in the past.
-If you have taken any photos of a previous reaction, bring those along to show your doctor.
+If you took photos during a previous reaction, bring those to show your doctor.

-- Make a list of your key medical information, including other recent health problems and the names of any prescription and over-the-counter medications that you or your child is taking.
+- Make a list of key medical information, including other recent health problems and prescription and over-the-counter medications you or your child is taking.
 It will also help your doctor to know if you have a family history of allergies or asthma.

-- List any recent dietary changes.
-Include as many details as you can about new foods you or your child has recently added to your diet.
-Your doctor will also want to know if you've recently started giving your baby a new kind of infant formula.
-Bring to the appointment any labels or ingredient lists from the foods that concern you.
+- List recent dietary changes.
+Include as many details as you can about new foods you or your child has recently tried.
+Have you recently given your baby a new infant formula?
+Bring labels or ingredient lists from foods that concern you to the appointment.

 - Do these symptoms suggest a food allergy?

 - Do you think soy is the most likely cause?